ProgrammerDan/wolf-process-wrapper/README.md

 Conclusion
 ====

-Note that any exceptions will kill all the Wolves of your remote type, as only a simple "Process" is constructed of your remote wolf, for all wolves of your type that get created.
+Note that any exceptions will kill all the Wolves of your remote type, as only a single "Process" is constructed of your remote wolf, for all wolves of your type that get created.

 In this repository you'll find the `Wolf.java` file.
 Search and replace the following strings to set up your bot:

-Replace `<invocation>` with the command line argument that will properly execute your process.
+* Replace `<invocation>` with the command line argument that will properly execute your process.

-By example, replace `<invocation>` with `Python PythonWolf.py` to execute my Python 3+ example remote wolf.

-Replace `<custom-name>` with a unique name for your Wolf.
+* Replace `<custom-name>` with a unique name for your Wolf.

-For example, I have `WolfRandomPython.java` that invokes my example remote, the `PythonWolf.py`
+* For example, I have `WolfRandomPython.java` that invokes my example remote, the `PythonWolf.py`, a Python 3+ Wolf.

-Rename the file to be `Wolf<custom-name>.java`, where `<custom-name>` is replaced with the name you chose above.
+* Rename the file to be `Wolf<custom-name>.java`, where `<custom-name>` is replaced with the name you chose above.

 To test your Wolf, compile the Java program (`javac Wolf<custom-name.java`), and follow Rusher's instructions to include it in the simulation program.
 Be sure to provide _clear_, _concise_ instructions on how to compile/execute your actual Wolf, which follows the scheme I've outlined above.